Generic selectors

 The Riverside Stadium hosted its first match in 1995 against English giants Chelsea.
 Photo by Icon Sport.

-A throwback to a more traditional style of stadium, the Riverside was opened in 1995 and has been the home of Middlesborough Football Club ever since.
-As with many of the grounds on this list, it was built in response to the Taylor Report, which required all stadiums to be an all-seated facility and replaced the previous Ayresome Park in the process.
+A throwback to a more traditional stadium style, Riverside Stadium opened in 1995 and has been the home of Middlesborough Football Club ever since.
+As with many of the grounds on this list, it was built in response to the Taylor Report, which required all stadiums to be all-seated facilities and replaced the previous Ayresome Park in the process.

 Its record attendance was set less than 10 years after its opening, when, in 2003, the England national team welcomed Slovakia to the ground in front of 35,000 spectators.

-Riverside hosted several international fixtures during this time and has also been the venue for multiple Rugby matches and music concerts over the years.
+Riverside hosted several international fixtures during this time and has also been the venue for multiple rugby matches and music concerts.
 Already the fourth biggest stadium in the Championship, there are reportedly provisional plans in place to expand the current capacity if and when the club feel it is necessary.

 3. Elland Road